mlcommons/inference/v0.5/recommendation/README.md

 location of the JSON output.

 ```--backend BACKEND```
 which backend to use.
-Currently supported is tensorflow, onnxruntime, PyTorch and tflite.
+Currently supported is PyTorch.

 ```--use-gpu```
 flag that enables use of GPU.
 The number of GPUs used is controlled by `CUDA_VISIBLE_DEVICES` environment variable.